Tamschi/flourish/flourish/README.md

-# `flourish`
+# *flourish*

 Convenient and composable signals for Rust.

 The API design emphasises efficient resource management and performance-aware code without compromising on ease of use at near-zero boilerplate.

-🚧 This is a(n optimisable) proof of concept! 🚧
-🚧 The API is full-featured, but the code is not (much at all) optimised. 🚧
+🚧 This is a(n optimisable) proof of concept!
+The API is full-featured, but the code is not (much at all) optimised.
+However, high degrees of optimisation should be possible without breaking changes. 🚧

-Flourish is a signals library inspired by [🚦 JavaScript Signals standard proposal🚦](https://github.com/tc39/proposal-signals?tab=readme-ov-file#-javascript-signals-standard-proposal) (but Rust-y).
+*flourish* is a signals library inspired by [🚦 JavaScript Signals standard proposal🚦](https://github.com/tc39/proposal-signals?tab=readme-ov-file#-javascript-signals-standard-proposal) (but Rust-y).

-When combined with for example [`Option`](https://doc.rust-lang.org/stable/core/option/enum.Option.html) and [`Future`](https://doc.rust-lang.org/stable/core/future/trait.Future.html), `flourish` can model asynchronous-and-cancellable resource loads.
-See the crate `flourish-extra` for example combinators and `flourish-extensions` to use them conveniently through constructor extensions.
+When combined with for example [`Option`](https://doc.rust-lang.org/stable/core/option/enum.Option.html) and [`Future`](https://doc.rust-lang.org/stable/core/future/trait.Future.html), *flourish* can model asynchronous-and-cancellable resource loads efficiently.

 This makes it a suitable replacement for most standard use cases of RxJS-style observables, though *with the included runtime* it **may debounce propagation and as such isn't suited for sequences**.
-(You should probably prefer channels for those. flourish does work well with reference-counted resources, however, and can flush them from stale unsubscribed signals. //TODO)
+(You should probably prefer channels for those. *flourish* does work well with reference-counted resources, however, and can flush them from stale unsubscribed signals.)

+**Distinct major versions of this library are logically cross-compatible**, as long as they use the same version of `isoprenoid`.

 ## Known Issues

 ⚠️ The update task queue is currently not fair whatsoever, so one thread looping inside signal processing will block all others.
 (You *can* substitute your own `SignalsRuntimeRef` implementation if you'd like to experiment.
-Nearly all types in this crate are generic over the runtime, so that which you're working with is easy to identify.)
+All relevant types in this crate are generic over the runtime, so that which you're working with is easy to identify or preset via type alias.)

-⚠️ The panic handling in the included runtime really isn't good.
+⚠️ The panic handling in the included runtime isn't good yet.
 Fixing this doesn't incur API changes, and I don't need it right now, so I haven't implemented panic routing that would preserve the runtime when callbacks fail.

 ## Prelude

-Flourish's prelude re-exports its accessor traits anonymously.
+*flourish*'s prelude re-exports its unmanaged accessor traits and the `SignalsRuntimeRef` trait. *You need neither to work with managed signals*, but are likely to make use of the traits for custom low-level combinators.

-If you can't call `.get()` or `.change(…)`, this import is what you're looking for:
+If you can't call `.get()` or `.change(…)` on pinned unmanaged signals, this import is what you're looking for:

 ```rust
 use flourish::prelude::*;